Back to Blog

 The Tire-Kicker Myth

 "But if I show my prices, I'll get fewer calls."
-That's actually the point.
-The question isn't "more calls or fewer calls?"—it's "what kind of calls?"
+Fewer calls is the point.
+The question is what kind.

 Without Pricing